Finding Peace Within (Part 1)7 comments

 She says that if we explore that thing with curious observation only (A.K.A.without judgment or fear) we can come to the peace of the present moment.
 That thing (divorce, trees, foreclosure, loneliness, sunsets, cancer, and food) is in our way of seeing this moment right now.
 It distracts us.

-The trick to finding peace to suspend fear and judgment since this is where all of the suffering is.
+The trick to finding peace within is to suspend anxiety and judgment since this is where all of the suffering is.
 Easier said than done, but not impossible.
 And the benefits are worth the effort!
 When we suspend fear and judgment, we cease to suffer.
 Then, in that peace of the present moment we can find divinity in ourselves and in all around us.

 Though there are unlimited ways to find peace, this week we’ll explore three general categories.
-Today we are finding peace by “Going Within. ”
+Today we are finding peace within.

 We can start finding peace by taking residence in our bodies.
 We often spend so much time in our head with to-do-lists, what-ifs, if-only’s, and should’s.
 Our very self’s are put in the boxing ring consistently being KO-ed.
 We get back up and are socked again.